 The game should observe certain minimal conditions with regard to text, video, and illustrations3.
 Use of a large screen improves the readability of the game for seniors particularly if the screens are clear and simple.
 The layout of the text on the screen must facilitate reading and viewing.
-It is recommended that the text utilises a large font (13pt. or more) that is easy to read.
+The text should be arranged in paragraphs, or information units, well separated for cohesion.
+In general, the Web page must be organized and airy and a separation between the title of the text and the paragraphs should be inserted.
+It is preferable that the words are seamless and the text is justified to the left to increase the speed of reading, particularly for readers with learning disabilities.
+It is very important that the chosen font and size promote onscreen reading.
+Finally, we must ensure that the game reserves underlining only for hyperlinks.
+It is recommended that the text utilises a large font (12pt. or more) that is easy to read.
 Avoid using too many different font styles in the game.
 The game should also provide a way for a player to increase the font size if they wish.
 For ease of reading by seniors, use short text sequences, limit the amount of information on each page, and simplify the structure of the text.
 Remember to provide good contrast between the text and background or between the levels of the game.

 The use of illustrations and videos must be relevant to the content of the game.
+Too often some games use a profusion of illustrations and videos to make their game more attractive but these additions often cause cognitive overload and the display time is too long thus reducing the medium-term motivation of the players.
 The illustrations should not include too many details, as this would prevent players from perceiving the main idea.
 The positioning of the video viewer on the screen should allow for good viewing and allow access at all times to the control buttons (stop / play video, adjust volume, etc.).
 The displaying of an illustration or a video should not require a waiting time on the computer of more than two seconds for its appearance on screen.
 If this is the case and the content is relevant, it is necessary for the game to display a meter or bar that indicates the download time otherwise the players will think it is equipment failure.
 Illustrations and videos must be displayed within a window screen.
 If the images have too much detail or if they are large, the game should provide the option to view them in a new window.

-Use of audio content or spoken text can motivate the older adults and increase their interest in the subject matter studied in the game.
+Use of audio content or spoken text can motivate students and increase their interest in the subject matter studied in the game, however, the sound samples should be used with caution.
+In general, it is necessary that the game offer the option to present the content in text, in addition to the audio aspect.
+It is important to remember that the difficulty of auditory information is that it fits into the flow of time while the fixed image may remain displayed and accessible at all times.
 The game requires that the sound be audible and that the instructions to activate the speaker or sound controls of the computer (replay audio, adjust volume, etc.) be integrated into the game and accessible during listening.
 It should also allow for a silent mode of play that can be selected by players who do not want others to know that they have committed an error.